ShuraimBhat/vulnerabilites/SERVERSIDE.md

 ## STEP 4
 * You will obtain a request whose the operationName: AddTagToAssets and contains tagId parameter which has a base64 cipher text within

-## STEP $
+## STEP 5
-* If you decode it, the result's format is gid://hackerone/AsmTag/4979xxxx
+* If you decode it, the result's format is gid: `//hackerone/AsmTag/4979xxxx`

 ## STEP 6
 * Bruteforce the AsmTagId then replace to your tagId parameter